clj-pdf/clj-pdf/README.md

 ## Usage

+The main functionality is provided by the `clj-pdf.core` namespace.
+PDF documents are generated calling the `pdf` function with an input and output parameters.

 `(pdf in out)`

 `in` can be either a vector containing the document or an input stream.
 If `in` is an input stream then the forms will be read sequentially from it.